FELIZ NAVIDAD FROM CAMPO VIEJO

 If you’re as passionate about Christmas as we are, you’re probably already excitedly planning the fun and festivities with all your family and friends.
 So, we thought we’d share with you a few of our local traditions, in case you were looking for inspiration, wanted to weave some Spanish flair into your fiesta or you just wanted some ‘Did you knows…’ to impress your friends.

-The first thing you’d notice if you were to spend Christmas here, at Campo Viejo, is that the celebrations last almost a month – starting on December 8 and culminating with the traditional present giving on January 6, known as the Day of the Epiphany.
+The first thing you’d notice if you were to spend Christmas here, at Campo Viejo, is that the celebrations last almost a month – starting on December 8 and culminating with the traditional present giving on January 6, known as Three Kings Day.

 Despite the official start date, it’s the appearance of nativity scenes in town squares across the country that signal the start of the festivities for most people.
 These displays take all shapes and sizes.
 For instance, our neighbours in Colmenar Viejo stage a living nativity each year, starring up to 250 townsfolk.